garanj/amphtml-import-tags/README.md

   // Mode to operate in, either autoScript.MODES.PLACEHOLDER or autoScript.MODES.HEADER_INSERTION
   // either replacing a string, or placing the elements at the end of the <head/> tag.
   mode: autoScript.MODES.<value>,
-  // Force the update of the AMP components map:
+  // Force the update of the AMP components map, which will otherwise not be fetched again.
   updateComponentsMap: true
+  // Force use of 'latest' for all components
+  forceLatest: true
 }
 ```

+### Local component version overrides

+Under normal operation, the component version will be read from `components.json`, part of the
+module.
+This will not update unless forced using the options above.

+To specify a version local to your project, create a `amp-versions.json` file
+in your build working directory.

 ## Release Notes

+### 1.5.0

+* Added `forceLatest` and local component versions override.

 ### 1.4.0